Which buildings does the Regulation apply to?

-- Set up a QGov Account – https://account.qld.gov.au/registration/register.html
+- Set up a QGov Account at https://account.qld.gov.au/registration/register.html.

-- Log on to the Queensland Government Safer Buildings website – https://www.saferbuildings.qld.gov.au register your building and complete Parts 1 and 2 of the risk assessment checklists
+- Log on to the Queensland Government Safer Buildings website at https://www.saferbuildings.qld.gov.au, register your building and complete Parts 1 and 2 of the risk assessment checklists.

 These checklists will indicate whether the building may have combustible cladding.
 If so, building owners must engage a builder, architect or engineer to assist in completing a building fire safety risk assessment.

 If it is found that your building has combustible cladding, you will need to display a notice near the main entrance to the building and adjacent to any fire indicator panel.

 Body corporates and owners of buildings with multiple lots are also required to give a copy of the fire safety risk assessment to each owner and tenant in the building.

 Building owners that are in the process of selling their building must notify the new owner of which stage in the process they are up to and the new owner is required to complete the assessment.

 Fines apply for owners who fail to comply with each step of the process.